Federal hate crime prices announced in opposition to man accused of plotting racist capturing in Georgia

 Foxworth was charged with two counts of committing a federal hate crime and discharging a firearm to commit a violent crime.
 He has not but entered a plea.

-Clayton County is a predominantly Black community, making up 72.8% of the inhabitants, based on the U.S. Census Bureau.
+Clayton County is a predominantly Black group, making up 72.8% of the inhabitants, in response to the U.S. Census Bureau.

-The 18-year-old suspect in Buffalo shot and killed 10 people, injuring three others, in what authorities have described as a racially motivated rampage.
+The 18-year-old suspect in Buffalo shot and killed 10 individuals, injuring three others, in what authorities have described as a racially motivated rampage.

 This case is being investigated by the Federal Bureau of Investigation and the Clayton County Police Division.